-Parallel grippers are the most widely used type for robotic automation and generally feature a two-jaw design that moves in parallel with each other over a fixed distance.
+Parallel grippers are the most widely used type for robotic automation and generally feature a two-jaw design that move in parallel with each other over a fixed distance.

-The grippers work by grasping parts in the 'fingers' which then close parallel to one another around a workpiece.
+The grippers work by grasping parts in the 'fingers' when the two sides close parallel to one another around a workpiece.
 The finger design and construction will vary, as this typically needs to be customized to suit the specific object being manipulated.
 The workpiece is released from the gripper when both sides simultaneously open and let go of the object.